-While astrology gives people an excuse for their less than positive traits or actions, it being a hit, specially among millennials, may lead them to go an extra mile to dress right.
+While astrology gives people an excuse for their less than positive traits or actions, it being a hit, especially among millennials, may lead them to go an extra mile to dress right.
 Jasroop Grewal, a brand manager at a Gurgaon based digital agency, is a firm believer in astrology.
-“A daily horoscope gets emailed to me everyday.
-It is a good morning read while I am on my office.”
+“A daily horoscope gets emailed to me every day.
+It is a good morning read while I am in my office.”

 Grewal, who lives in Saket with her twin sister, recently shopped for clothes on her mother’s instructions.
 “She wanted me to dress in a certain way as she wanted me to meet some potential partners here in Delhi.
 She wants me to get married soon.”
 The diktat that came from her mother who lives in the border town of Fazilka in a joint family, went beyond what to buy.
 “She wanted me to go for some specific colours as that’s what the local priest suggested to her.
 I don’t want to go that far with astrology.”

 Jasroop, who studied fashion, has her own sense of dressing.
 Her sense of style comes more from the fashion forecasts developed by fashion agencies than what priests derive from her horoscope.
 You would see her in feminine shirts paired with canvas shoes on most days.
 Her lean and tall figure make most things look good on her.
 She adds a pair of earrings and a pop of colour on the mouth for days she things she needs to stand out.
 “Well, that is really my fashion appetite.
 Sometimes I do come across fashion suggestions based on astrology but that is more of a fun read than anything else.”